norbertryc/HateSpeechDetection/README.md

 `localhost:7777/predict?text=@anonymized_account%20Nie%20bucz,%20i%20tak%20%C5%9Bmierdzisz` -> prediction = class 2

 Text can be provided in a natural way - with Polish characters and spaces.
-Beacaues of the fact that model very rarely classifies text as hate speech, if you want to see this kind of prediction you should use swear-words :)
+Because of the fact that model very rarely classifies text as hate speech or cyberbulling, if you want to see this kind of prediction you should use swear-words :)